Watch: Handedness

 Wristwatches with analog displays generally have a small knob, called the crown, that can be used to adjust the time and, in mechanical watches, wind the spring.
 Almost always, the crown is located on the right-hand side of the watch so it can be worn of the left wrist for a right-handed individual.
 This makes it inconvenient to use if the watch is being worn on the right wrist.
-Some manufacturers offer "left-hand drive," aka "destro," configured watches which move the crown to the left side making wearing the watch easier for left-handed individuals.
+Some manufacturers offer "left-hand drive", aka "destro", configured watches which move the crown to the left side making wearing the watch easier for left-handed individuals.

 A rarer configuration is the bullhead watch.
 Bullhead watches are generally, but not exclusively, chronographs.
 The configuration moves the crown and chronograph pushers to the top of the watch.
 Bullheads are commonly wristwatch chronographs that are intended to be used as stopwatches off the wrist.
 Examples are the Citizen Bullhead Change Timer and the Omega Seamaster Bullhead.

 Digital watches generally have push-buttons that can be used to make adjustments.
 These are usually equally easy to use on either wrist.

 Functions

 Customarily, watches provide the time of day, giving at least the hour and minute, and often the second.
 Many also provide the current date, and some (called "complete calendar" or "triple date" watches) display the day of the week and the month as well.
 However, many watches also provide a great deal of information beyond the basics of time and date.
 Some watches include alarms.
 Other elaborate and more expensive watches, both pocket and wrist models, also incorporate striking mechanisms or repeater functions, so that the wearer could learn the time by the sound emanating from the watch.
 This announcement or striking feature is an essential characteristic of true clocks and distinguishes such watches from ordinary timepieces.
 This feature is available on most digital watches.

 A complicated watch has one or more functions beyond the basic function of displaying the time and the date; such a functionality is called a complication.
 Two popular complications are the chronograph complication, which is the ability of the watch movement to function as a stopwatch, and the moonphase complication, which is a display of the lunar phase.
 Other more expensive complications include Tourbillon, Perpetual calendar, Minute repeater, and Equation of time.
 A truly complicated watch has many of these complications at once (see Calibre 89 from Patek Philippe for instance).
-Some watches can both indicate the direction of Mecca and have alarms that can be set for all daily prayer requirements.
+Some watches aimed at Muslims can both indicate the direction of Mecca and have alarms that can be set for all daily prayer requirements.
 Among watch enthusiasts, complicated watches are especially collectible.
 Some watches include a second 12-hour or 24-hour display for UTC or GMT.
+A physicians watch was used for measuring pulse, administering medication or measuring anesthesia.